UFC Fight Night: Sandhagen vs. Font: Predictions & Analysis

 A few statistical edges stand out.
 Barcelos throws significantly more leather — a 1.0 sig. strike per minute gap.
 Phillips is far more active with takedowns, averaging 2.2 more per 15 minutes.
 Phillips has tighter striking defense, making opponents miss more often.

 The Pick: Kyler Phillips over Raoni Barcelos.
-We're leaning Phillips here at 71%, a solid but not overwhelming edge.
-Notably, the betting market has Phillips at 65% implied while our model sees 71% — a 6-point disagreement that could signal value.
+We're leaning Phillips here at 67%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Carlston Harris vs Jeremiah Wells